JMRizo/project-system/README.md

 # project-system
-Projects, assignments and games made through java
+Projects, Assignments, and games made through java

 This repository will hold any projects, assignments and games that I've made through java that aren't big enough in scale to hold their own repository